jambonz/next-static-site/markdown/docs/jambonz-ui/index.md

 # Jambonz UI

-The Jambonz UI library is a minimal, light-weight UI design package for developing frontends for jambonz apps.
+A minimal, light-weight UI design package for developing frontends for jambonz apps.
 It's a kit-of-parts including fonts, a small set of CSS styles, a source set of SASS styles and JavaScript components.
 Whether you're developing a custom dev stack with tools like [webpack](https://webpack.js.org/) or using a framework (like [vite](https://vitejs.dev/)) you should have no issues utilizing the resources available in the Jambonz UI library package.
 You can view the available UI elements from the library on this site [here](/jambonz-ui/).
 Also—this site is using the UI library!

 What this is not is an overopinionated UI framework.
 Jambonz UI aims to provide foundational design materials like colors, fonts and typography as well as [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) materials like buttons, icons etc. Currently the library is very lean but is expected to grow thoughtfully as jambonz frontend development continues to mature along this line of thinking.